marat-iliyasov/marat-iliyasov.github.io/research-projects.markdown

-**Chechnya: the battle over the past for the sake of future** (under supervision of Professor Yoshiko Herrera, Wisconsin Russia Project)
+**Book: Chechnya: the battle over the past for the sake of future** (under supervision of Professor Yoshiko Herrera, Wisconsin Russia Project)

 <img height="250px" src="https://marat-iliyasov.github.io/assets/img/chechnya.jpg" alt="Photo of a woman mourning the victims of the Deportation during the war in Chechnya">